 Improvements to supported compilers

-We've improved support for the following compilers:
+We've added or improved support for the following compilers:

 For the full list of supported C/C++ compilers, see C/C++ compilers supported for build integration.

-End of support announcement
+End of life announcement

 Changes to system requirements